Special Forces - Cold War to Recent Past:

 The United States Special Operations Command and is known as USSOCOM or (SOCOM) is the result of putting all our special operation groups, and command sections together, so they can all work together on missions, and know what each is up to, so missions don’t overlap or conflict with other on-going operation with other forces, and could compromise one another, operations are going on all over the world at any given time.

-They are a group of very powerful, highly trained, multi-national military personnel, they’re mission is to oversee and work with the Army’s Special Operation Black-Ops Groups and Special Forces, along with (MARSOC) the Marine Raiders, Force-Recon, and Scout-Sniper Operations.
+They are a group of very powerful, highly trained, multi-national military personnel, they’re mission is to oversee and work with the Army’s Special Operations Black-Ops Groups and Special Forces, along with (MARSOC) the Marine Raiders, Force-Recon, and Scout-Sniper Operations.
 They work with the Navy SEALs and any of their other Secret observer / Sniper Operations, and the Air Forces Elite Police and Rescue Units, all specially trained and talented people working together, theoretically capable of some serious, Black Operations.
-The USSOCOM is presently headquartered on the East Coast, at MacDill Air Force Base, in Tampa Florida.
+The USSOCOM is presently headquartered on the East Coast, at MacDill Air Force Base, in Tampa, Florida.
 The Command is a part of the DoD and was created by an Act of Congress.

 SOCOM came to be formed, after several operations failed, like Operation Eagle Claw which was an attempt at rescuing the hostages trapped in the American Embassy in Iran in 1980, its failure led to an investigation was Admiral Hollaway III, and the Chief of Operations (Rtd) cited the inter-service co-ordination the significant factor in the failure of the mission, and things were forced to change…

-They were activated on 16 April 1987 as U.S. Special Operations Command, and since then have been in many operations all over, like the 1989 invasion of Panama, 9/11, and the response to the Terrorist Strikes, and aftermath.
+They were activated on 16 April 1987 as U.S. Special Operations Command, and since then have been in many operations all over, like the 1989 invasion of Panama, 9/11, the response to the Terrorist Strikes, and the aftermath.

-Their capabilities must be incredible, with all the joint cross-training, knowledge of each of their capabilities, knowing a joint-direct command was involved, must be a very amazing bunch of talented people to use for instant decisions, an on-call force, with all the militaries branches “Special Forces”, able to work in conjunction with any of the other element’s in field operations, using the most modern of communications, for use in such missions as, direct assaults, or rescue missions, special reconnaissance missions, counter-terrorism, civil affairs, and counter-narcotics raids. we call the Black-Ops.
+Their capabilities must be incredible, with all the joint cross-training, knowledge of each of their capabilities, knowing a joint-direct command was involved, must be a very amazing bunch of talented people to use for instant decisions, an on-call force, with all the militaries branches “Special Forces”, able to work in conjunction with any of the other element’s in field operations, using the most modern of communications, for use in such missions as, direct assaults, or rescue missions, special reconnaissance missions, counter-terrorism, civil affairs, and counter-narcotics raids.
+We call the Black-Ops.

 Each branch has its top cadre, those working with the universal hub of US Special Forces as a whole could also recommend they execute some of the missions more specific to their group’s “Operational Specific Vehicles” as in “Midget Submarines, and Rebreathers, or size like the “Airborne-Ranger’s” or Sniper teams (that they all have) but may be closest to where they are needed.

 I guess first off, The uniforms I get in various ways, and I call it completeness, generally, a patch or some insignia gets me going, so what I am saying is, that I do not know for a fact that SOCOM existed before Class A Green uniform disappeared, that is phased out, I believe in or about 1980, and possibly the shoulder patch has replaced the original?
-I do try to get these uniforms right, the decorations of which there are plenty (at least 16) as well as the Medical “Battle Badge” call it, and no CIB or Combat assault badge, so, he’s been attached to the Medical Detachment for some time.
-As a Major, he carries some “Pull” one could say, and is in with the top dogs of the military, something like the Pentagon of Special Forces.
+I do try to get these uniforms right, the decorations of which there are plenty (at least 16), as well as the Medical “Battle Badge” call it, and no CIB or Combat assault badge, so he’s been attached to the Medical Detachment for some time.
+As a Major, he carries some “Pull,” one could say, and is in with the top dogs of the military, something like the Pentagon of Special Forces.
 As a member of Special Forces, it is mandatory to be Airborne Qualified, so you go through that school and pass it, and he has prior service in battle, with Special Forces before assignment to the SOCOM Command itself.

-While no longer assigned directly with Special Forces, He wears the Airborne Beret with SOC tap on it, and/or with other elements, the OverSeas Cap, with the Airborne Patch on one side of it.
+While no longer assigned directly with Special Forces, He wears the Airborne Beret with SOC tap on it, and/or with other elements, the Overseas Cap, with the Airborne Patch on one side of it.
 But how this might work is all above my pay grade!
 I would have thought Green Beret, it may have been kept the Green Beret for sentimental reasons, perhaps he was caught up in the time when the powers that be, we’re talking about stopping the use of the Green Beret and went to a Tan one for a bit I think before being adopted to Rangers, and then everyone was to have black, but Airborne will not give up the Beret, as will the Green Berets, but there was a lot of miserable politicking middling with military operations uniforms, all getting digital, even the Navy and Airforce had their own, silly really, but it’s about the military getting their piece of it, and now the popular Olive-Class-A, (WWII Barracks Jacket) it’s like why did you ever stop using it-though now it just no longer looks right either to me, because it represented an era gone by, and respectfully so, but I think of pinks and Greens more with the Army Air Forse of WWII.

-*The exact time of use for Class A Uniform, is a bit fussy to me, but this is way at the end use of the uniform, before transferring to the Blue Trousers and Blue jacket or white shirt.
-The patch itself ages the uniform to 1990, is when it began being issued so that’s the earliest that is was being worn, granted the decorations may not be original to the jacket.
-I think it was a Garage Sale type of sale, I need to add a nameplate to the right pocket, it won’t be original.
+*The exact time of use for Class A Uniform is a bit fussy to me, but this is way at the end use of the uniform, before transferring to the Blue Trousers and Blue jacket or white shirt.
+The patch itself ages the uniform to 1990, is when it began being issued, so that’s the earliest that is was being worn, granted the decorations may not be original to the jacket.
+I think it was a Garage Sale type of sale, I need to add a nameplate to the right pocket; it won’t be original.

 Mark Stone